Moesif/moesif-nodejs/README.md

 4) `getApiVersion`

-Type: `(Request, Response) => String` getApiVersion is a function that takes a express `req` and `res` arguments and returns a string to tag requests with the version of your API.
-Can be dependent on the request itself.
+Type: `(Request, Response) => String` getApiVersion is a function that takes a express `req` and `res` arguments and returns a string to tag requests with a specific version of your API.
 ```javascript
 options.getApiVersion = function (req, res) {
   // your code here. must return a string.